the-praxis-initiative/the-praxis-syllabus/syllabus.md

-# Knowledge Engineering: The Course
+# Knowledge Engineering: The Base Course
 **Learning Objective:** Learn to satisfy the needs of today, but also an unknown future.
 Future-proof your data.
 Semantic Thinking.

 1. Explain the pain